-Since I was in my apartment for only a year, I expected the move to be fairly simple as I’m not a big shopper or collector of things.
+Back in 2019, I purchased a condominium after renting for a year.
+Because of the short rent period I expected the move to be fairly simple as I’m not a big shopper or collector of things.
 Nonetheless, it was time-consuming and included the process of “letting go” as all moves do.

 As it happens, I made my home purchase based on an ideal location for me, not the aesthetics of the condominium.
 That left me with an opportunity to gut and redesign the kitchen, top to bottom.